Citadel-DAO/citadel-docs/whitepapers/game-theory.md

 In our first example of the prisoner's dilemma, we assumed only one interaction.
 What changes if we play the game over and over again?

 The single interaction analysed in our first example is not particularly realistic.
-Life is full of repeated interactions and in the case of Olympus, if it is to achieve its goal of becoming a reserve currency, it will take many repeated interactions.
+Life is full of repeated interactions and in the case of Citadel, if it is to achieve its goal of becoming a reserve currency, it will take many repeated interactions.

 For this game we will move away from the story of the prisoners dilemma and focus instead on the payoffs.
 The best outcome for either player is the highest number.
 Strategies have also changed to cooperate and defect as these are broader terms that better reflect a wide range of real life situations.